 In many suburbs and country towns, the nuns were long the main teachers of music, to both Catholics and others, and gave generations of students their basic music education.

 Around 1960, the poet James McAuley and the composer Richard Connolly collaborated on a number of hymns included in the Living Parish Hymn Book (audio of 1964 recording) (more).
-Classics include ‘By your kingly power’ and ‘In faith and hope and love’ and ‘Help of Christians guard this land‘.
+Classics include ‘By your kingly power’, ‘In faith and hope and love’ and ‘Help of Christians guard this land‘.
 McAuley also collaborated on a Symphony for Voices for unaccompanied choir with the composer Malcolm Williamson, later Master of the Queen’s Music.

 The instrument most essential to church music is the organ.
 The Organ Historical Trust of Australia maintains an annotated list.